 If we, in our roles as consumers of social services undertook to spell out the criteria against which social services should be tested, we could then test various providers, report out the results, and pay for their services accordingly.

-If you want a thorough evaluation of dish-washing soaps, BBQ sauce, mowers and tractors, and telecom bundling services (all in the May 2011 edition of the Union’s magazine, Consumer Reports), you will learn a fascinating amount about how well various products and brands work, the criteria on which they test these products, what earns a failing or passing grade, and what wins their recommendations.
+If you want a thorough evaluation of dish-washing soaps, BBQ sauce, mowers and tractors, and telecom bundling services, you will learn a fascinating amount about how well various products and brands work, the criteria on which they test these products, what earns a failing or passing grade, and what wins their recommendations.
 Consumers Union practically invented transparency in the commercial sector.
-The magazine has consistently produced highly readable and informative consumer-oriented reports for decades.
+The Union’s magazine, Consumer Reports, has consistently produced highly readable and informative consumer-oriented reports for decades.

-Call me a professional evaluator, but I have enjoyed this magazine forever, and use its philosophy in evaluation workshops and consultations.
+Call me a professional evaluator, but I have enjoyed Consumer Reports forever, and cite it in evaluation workshops and consultations.

 I have also appreciated its mission: “Consumers Union is an expert, independent, nonprofit organization whose mission is to work for a fair, just, and safe marketplace for all consumers and to empower consumers to protect themselves.”
 Earning the Consumer Reports Best Buy recommendation means something to consumers and producers alike.